laravel/docs/installation.md

 <a name="local-installation-using-herd"></a>
 ## Local Installation Using Herd

 [Laravel Herd](https://herd.laravel.com) is a blazing fast, native Laravel and PHP development environment for macOS and Windows.
-Herd includes everything you need to get started with Laravel development, including PHP and nginx.
+Herd includes everything you need to get started with Laravel development, including PHP and Nginx.

 Once you install Herd, you're ready to start developing with Laravel.
 Herd includes command line tools for `php`, `composer`, `laravel`, `expose`, `node`, `npm`, and `nvm`.